Utah E-Cigarette Unit Sales by Flavor

 Total Unit Sales in Thousands *

-* Sales data do not reflect sales from vape shops or online retailers; dates represent end of 4-week periods; e-cigarette accessories and devices sold without e-liquids were excluded (9.5% of total dollar sales in 2022).
+* Sales data do not reflect sales from vape shops or online retailers; dates represent end of 4-week periods; e-cigarette accessories and devices sold without e-liquids were excluded (1.5% of total dollar sales in 2024).
 Unit sales were standardized to reflect the most common package size for each product type.
-A standardized unit was equal to five prefilled cartridges, one disposable device, or one e-liquid bottle.
+A standardized unit was equal to five prefilled cartridges, one disposable device or one e-liquid bottle.

-All Other Flavors category includes fruit, clove/spice, chocolate, alcoholic drink (such as wine, cognac, or other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling include products with flavor names such as clear, clear ice, or unflavored, which likely contain non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear)
+All Other Flavors category includes fruit, clove/spice, chocolate, alcoholic drink (e.g., wine, cognac or other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling category includes products with flavor names such as clear, clear ice or unflavored, which likely contain non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear).

-Trends of Unit Sales by Flavor Following FDA’s Flavor Enforcement Policy
+Trends of Unit Sales by Flavor Following Utah’s Flavored E-Cigarette Restriction

 Δ Unit Sales